-They should probably not be too baggy.
+- They should probably not be too baggy.

-They should be breathable to prevent too much sweat.
+- They should be breathable to prevent too much sweat.

-They should provide some leg protection.
+- They should provide some leg protection.

-They should be made from comfortable material.
+- They should be made from comfortable material.

-Certain types of athletes should consider compression pants.
+- Certain types of athletes should consider compression pants.

 They also mention that they do not want to leave their shins or knees unprotected (particularly for deadlifts!) – so pants instead of shorts are often preferable.

 Compression pants are designed to add some pressure to your legs to help maintain blood flow and circulation.
 They are often used in sports, travel, and for people who have poor blood flow in their legs.
 So they could be great for improving your weightlifting routine!

-Best Budget Pants for Weightlifting: YoungLA Men’s Soccer Training Pants
+Best Budget Pants for Weightlifting: YoungLA Men’s Soccer Training Pants (Best Joggers for Weightlifting)

 They’re super affordable, and they have hundreds of positive reviews and an overall enthusiastic rating, with the option to purchase them through Amazon Prime.
 Some of my favorite things about this pair are:

-- They have a Tapered fit
+- They have a Tapered, jogger-style pant fit

-They include two zippered pockets
+- They include two zippered pockets

-They’re made with Breathable Polyester
+- They’re made with Breathable Polyester

-They include mesh panels on the sides for extra comfort
+- They include mesh panels on the sides for extra comfort

-Also, people seem to like that they are tapered and tight fitting, without being too tight on the calves.
+Also, people seem to like that they are tapered and tight-fitting, without being too tight on the calves.
 Because of this, these pants will not get in your way when you’re weightlifting, and they will give you enough stretch and flexibility when you are working out.

 Therefore they do not provide wearers with the added benefits of increased blood circulation.
 Also, these pants are technically advertised as soccer pants with runners in mind – so even though they are a good option for any workout, there may be better options out there.

-Best Mid-Range Pants for Weightlifting: Mava Men’s Compression Long Leggings
+Best Mid-Range Pants for Weightlifting: Mava Men’s Compression Long Leggings (Best Pants for Squatting)

 Overview: These Mava long compression leggings are another awesome budget option, advertised as a base layer for workouts, running, cycling, sports training, and weightlifting.
 They have a good amount of favorable reviews and are available through Amazon Prime at an affordable price.
 Some of the features of these pants are: